Picture Study and Composer Study are unique features of the Heritage curriculum.

 There are separate Art and Handicraft lessons each week for Infants and Juniors, taught by specialists from Upper Prep (Year 1).
 From Year 2 pupils go down to our basement Art Room and learn how to do many things from weaving on individual looms, sewing, clay work, and knitting to painting, sketching, observational work, pastiche and more.
-For our youngest pupils, art activities often allow them respond to what they have been learning about, such as painting a favourite part of a story, or looking carefully at a daffodil or holly leaf and copying it.
-There is an after school Art Club for Juniors which runs throughout the year.
+For our youngest pupils, art activities often allow them to creatively respond to what they have been learning about, through painting, collage, drawing and model making; sometimes independently and sometimes collaboratively.
+At other times they might be encouraged to look carefully at a daffodil or holly leaf, for example, and try to copy the shape and colour of it.
+An after school Art Club for Juniors normally runs throughout the year.

 In the Senior School, pupils continue to appreciate artwork from different times and cultures as well as further developing their practical skills.
 Establishing good drawing techniques is emphasised.
 Encouraging powers of observation, sensitivity, imagination, conceptual thinking and personal expression are also key objectives.

-Years 7 and 8 have a double lesson each week during which they explore working in paint, print, 3D and mixed media.
-In Year 9, those pupils who have elected to study Art to exam level start addressing the assessment objectives for their IGCSE course as they focus on painting and related media.
-They begin their coursework in Year 10 and complete this assignment by the first term of Y11 after which the focus switches to the assignment associated with their exam paper.
+Years 7 and 8 have a double lesson (an hour and a half) each week during which they explore working in paint, print, 3D and mixed media.
+In Year 9, those pupils who have elected to study Art to exam level start addressing the assessment objectives for their GCSE course as they focus on painting and related media.
+In years 9-11, pupils have three lessons a week (two hours and 15 minutes).
+They begin their coursework in the summer term of Year 9 and complete this assignment by the first term of Y11, after which the focus switches to the assignment associated with their exam paper.

-The IGCSE syllabus we follow is: AQA GCSE Art and Design (8202).
+The GCSE syllabus we follow is: AQA GCSE Art and Design (8202)

 In addition to whole-class music lessons, Infants and Juniors have dedicated curriculum time for music appreciation.
-Infants learn about and listen to works by Vivaldi, Saint-Saens, Grieg, Tchaikovsky, Prokofiev, Mendelssohn, Verdi, Williams, and Chopin.
-Juniors have regular Composer Study lessons in addition to Music lessons, during which they read a biography of great composers – one each term – and listen to works by that composer.
-In this way, over four years, they learn about Mozart, Beethoven, Hayden, Brahms, Schubert, Chopin, Bach, Handel, Grieg, Schuman, and Paganini.
+The Preparatory Infant classes learn about and listen to works by Vivaldi, Saint-Saens, Grieg, Tchaikovsky and Prokofiev.
+Students from Year 2 have regular Composer Study lessons in addition to Music lessons, during which they read a biography of great composers – one each term – and listen to works by that composer.
+In this way, over five years, they learn about Medelssohn, Verdi, Williams, Chopin, Mozart, Beethoven, Haydn, Brahms, Schubert, Bach, Handel, Grieg, Schumann, and Paganini.

-We offer a wide variety of instrumental lessons with our peripatetic teachers: strings (violin, viola), brass (trumpet, trombone, tuba), wind (clarinet, flute, saxophone), piano, and guitar.
-There are also many performance opportunities: Junior and Senior Choir, brass group, Junior and Senior Strings, Junior and Senior Wind Group, Senior Orchestra, Senior Assembly Band, and a Recorder Ensemble.
+We offer a variety of instrumental lessons with our peripatetic teachers: strings (violin, viola), wind (clarinet, flute, saxophone), piano, and voice.
+There are also many performance opportunities: Junior and Senior Choir, Junior and Senior Strings, Junior and Senior Wind Group, Senior Orchestra, and Ukulele club.
 Pupils are also encouraged to perform in front of their class and parents in recitals held once a term in music lessons.
-More formal performance opportunities arise through Recital Assemblies which are held once a term and the Spring Recital, our annual school concert.

 Drama gives pupils an opportunity to grow in many important ways.
 Pupils develop unique empathy with their characters, an ability to confidently express themselves publicly, and a capacity to work effectively with others as part of a team.
 They experience the excitement and sense of achievement that comes from seeing a production through from beginning to end, including all of the practical elements such as staging and costuming.